 In addition, having a strong security posture can help reassure investors and shareholders, and can even make it easier to attract top talent.

-If you're not providing your employees with regular security awareness training, you're putting your company at risk.
+If you're not providing your employees with regular cybersecurity awareness training, you're putting your company at risk.
 There are many regulations that require companies to carry out security awareness training.
 Here are some examples:

 - The Payment Card Industry Data Security Standard (PCI DSS) requires all organizations that process, store or transmit credit card data to provide security awareness training for their employees.